Frequently asked questions

 a cedar roof qualify?

-While a wood roof is not naturally fire-retardant, Class A, B & C fire-retardant shingles/shakes are available.
+While a Cedar Wood Roof is not naturally fire-retardant, Class A, B & C fire-retardant shingles/shakes are available.
 These have been pressure-impregnated with fire-retardant polymers before they reach you in order to provide permanent fire protection.
-Details about the performance of these fire-retardant shakes and shingles is available at Cedar Shake and Shingle Bureau.
-When considering a wood roof, you should check your local building code to see whether fire-retardency is required in your area
+Details about the performance of these fire-retardant shakes and shingles is available here.
+When considering a Wood Roof, you should check your local building code to see whether fire-retardency is required in your area

 What is CCA treatment?
 Can it be combined with fire-retardant treatment?